 What to Do:

-- Oral minoxidil is given as a single pill once daily with usually 2.5 mg for women and 5 mg dose for men as a starting dose but can be easily dosed lower if side effects occur.
+- Oral minoxidil is given as a single pill once daily usually 2.5 mg for women and 5 mg dose for men as a starting dose but can be easily dosed lower if side effects occur.

 - The Hair Genome Test provides a way to determine exactly what dose would be appropriate for you based on your genetic profile.